kbridson/rails-demos-and-deets-2021-test/demo-resource-update.md

 {% include image.html file="update_mc_question_error_edit_page.png" alt="Screenshot of browser page with form for updating existing multiple-choice questions, including error notification" caption="Figure 3.
 The `edit` form page after a failed submission of the form." %}

+Additionally, to make the `edit` form more accessible to users, we will add hyperlinks to the `index` and `show` pages, as depicted in Figure 4.

+{% include image.html file="edit_mc_question_index_show_links.png" alt="Screenshots of index and show pages, with links to edit form circled on both" caption="Figure 4.
+The `index` and `show` pages, now with hyperlinks (🖋) to the `edit` form.
+Additionally, the `index` page now also has hyperlinks (🔎) to the `show` pages." %}

-The `edit`/`update` functionality will be similar to the `new`/`create` functionality from the previous demo, and like the previous demo, there will be three main parts to this demo:
+The `edit`/`update` functionality described above will be similar to the `new`/`create` functionality from the previous demo, and like the previous demo, there will be three main parts to this demo:

 1. We will first implement the `edit` controller action and `edit.html.erb` view for displaying the form page from Figure 1 (however, the form will not yet be functional).
 1. Next, we will implement the `update` controller action for processing submissions of the form, and thus, make the form functional.